 Changes to the skin are the most common side effects of radiation therapy.
-The changes can include dryness, swelling, peeling, redness and blistering-similar to a severe sunburn but usually occurring much more gradually.
+The changes can include dryness, swelling, peeling, redness and blistering.
 If a reaction occurs, contact your health care team so the appropriate treatment can be prescribed.
 It's especially important to contact your health care team if there is any open skin or painful area, as this could indicate an infection.
 Infections can be treated with an oral antibiotic or topical antibiotic cream.
+Other common side effects of radiation therapy include fatigue, hair loss and changes in skin color at the radiation site, and damage to salivary glands or teeth when treating cancers near these areas.